lachkar-moe/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r = remove a directory
-cd - = change to the previous directory ls -al . .. /boot = lists content of all the directories specified in long format
+cd - = change to the previous directory ls -al . .. /boot = lists content of all the directories specified in long format file = prints the type of the file